Kinds of types in Scala

 }

 Since there are few restrictions imposed on this class, the compiler has a lot of opportunities to optimize the wrapper away.
 Since it is a standard solution, many libraries handle it out of the box.
-The disadvantage it that the optimization doesn’t work reliably, so e.g. mocking is almost completely broken (because sometimes the value is boxed and sometimes wrapper is optimized away).
+The disadvantage is that the optimization doesn’t work reliably, so e.g. mocking is almost completely broken (because sometimes the value is boxed and sometimes wrapper is optimized away).

 @newtype case class Name(value: String)

-It lets you declare your new type as a case class (which helps with IDE support), while macro annotation rewrites it into:
+It lets you declare your new type as a case class (which helps with IDE support), while a macro annotation rewrites it into:

 type Name = Name.Type